 Here’s a great 2-minute video from Hubspot that shows how to write an executive summary from start to finish.

-The next section of the marketing plan is the mission statement.
+The next section of the marketing plan has to do with your “why”.

 2. Create a mission statement

-A good mission statement should have 3 critical components -
+A good mission should have 3 critical components -

 - An overall mission or vision of the company